We see YOU, not just your test scores.

 We believe a student’s high school GPA and curriculum are better predictors of long-term student success than standardized test scores.
 Therefore as a “test-optional” institution, we are able to broaden accessibility to students who might perform well in the classroom, but not perform well on standardized tests.

 How do I tell Elms College if I am submitting my test scores or not?

 If you indicate that you will not be submitting your scores, we will not consider them during the application review process even if they are sent or included on your transcript.

 Are there any students who cannot apply test-optional?

 However, if you are an international student and are applying from a country where English is not the native language you are required to submit either the TOEFL or the English version of the SAT/ACT.

 How do I know if I should submit my test scores or not?

 The Elms College application process is designed for you to show us the real you.
 If you feel confident that your standardized test scores are an accurate representation of your academic performance, we are happy to consider them as part of your application.
 However, if you believe your strong academic record is a better reflection of your academic achievement than your standardized test scores, you can choose not to submit them.

 What if I do not submit my test scores?

 The application review process for students who submit test scores and students who do not submit test scores is similar.
-We evaluate your academic transcript, personal essay, and letters of recommendation to get to know the real you.
+We evaluate your academic transcript, personal statement, and letters of recommendation to get to know the real you.
 We’ll look at your curriculum, trend in grades, extracurricular activities, leadership roles and community engagement.